 The next steps you take depend on which loans you are taking.
 All direct loan borrowers will need to complete the Annual Student Loan Acknowledgement every year.
 New direct loan borrowers will need to complete Entrance Counseling and a Master Promissory Note.
 Optional loan borrowers will need to complete the application process specific to the loan they are applying for.

 ANNUAL STUDENT LOAN ACKNOWLEDGEMENT

-All student and parent borrowers of subsidized, unsubsidized, and PLUS loans must complete the Annual Student Loan Acknowledgement (ASLA) every year they will be taking loans.
-Loans cannot be disbursed until this step is completed.
+Student and parent borrowers of subsidized, unsubsidized, and PLUS loans have the option to complete the Annual Student Loan Acknowledgement (ASLA) to review current borrowing levels.

 To complete the ASLA, borrowers will log in to studentaid.gov/asla.